Links on Android Authority may earn us a commission. Learn more.

 13 fun and ridiculous examples of the Pixel 6's Magic Eraser

 In general, Magic Eraser does relatively well.
 It correctly identifies distractions and figures out a half-decent way to replace them with what should be behind them.
 But you can also take over and manually select areas or objects to remove from the pic.
-This, of course, can lead to some unwanted effects.
-And a lot of silliness.
+This, of course, can lead to some unwanted effects and a lot of silliness.
 The notch on Apple‘s new MacBook Pro can be erased in a second, so can your eyebrows, the platter holding your food, and so on.
-It’s incredibly fun — and a huge time-waste — to play around with this and see what Google’s algorithms will spit out.
-And bless their little machine learning hearts, they do scramble to come out with decent results.
+It’s amusing — and a considerable time-waste — to play around with this and see what Google’s algorithms will spit out.
+Bless their little machine learning hearts; they do scramble to come out with decent results.

-I decided to spend a few hours trying to test Magic Eraser and push it to its limits.
-In this very serious, very scientific, very well-researched article, I will relay to you my findings.
+I decided to spend a few hours testing Magic Eraser and pushing it to its limits.
+In this very serious, very scientific, well-researched article, I will relay my findings to you.